JuliaSmoothOptimizers/CUTEst.jl/docs/src/tutorial.md

 - The second is the core interface, which is just a wrapper of the Fortran functions, and is not recommended unless you really need and know what you're doing.
-- The third is something in the middle, which we called specialized interface.
-  It follows the same naming as the core functions, but it is more accessible, from the Julia point of view.

 ## NLPModels interface